Holiday Closing | We will be closed on Thursday, June 19th, in observance of Juneteenth.

 Abandoned Accounts | If your account has had no activity in the last year and you have not contacted the credit union, your account becomes dormant.
-After three years of dormancy, your account becomes abandoned, and the funds in the account will be sent to the State Comptroller by June 23, 2023.
-Click here for more details.
+After three years of dormancy, your account becomes abandoned, and the funds in the account will be sent to the State Comptroller by June 23, 2025.
+Click here for more information.

 There’s nothing more important to us than the safety and security of your accounts.